European Rain

-"European Rain" is a song by Scottish pop band The Big Dish, which was released in 1988 as the lead single from their second studio album Creeping Up on Jesus.
+"European Rain" is a song by Scottish pop band The Big Dish, released on 18 July 1988 as the lead single from their second studio album, Creeping Up on Jesus.
 The song was written by Steven Lindsay and produced by Bruce Lampcov.
 "European Rain" reached No. 78 in the UK Singles Chart and remained in the Top 100 for four weeks.

 Background

 In a 1988 interview with Record Mirror, Lindsay described "European Rain" as "the most obvious single off the new LP".
 Later in 1991, he revealed that the song was written and recorded after the band's label, Virgin, felt the existing material being recorded for Creeping Up on Jesus lacked hit single potential.
 The singer told New Musical Express, "We hated it.
 It was more or less written to order, and maybe it was just as well that it wasn't a hit or we would have been trapped and expected to write the same sort of rubbish over and over again."